Misori-simon/building-with-responsive-design/README.md

 ![screenshot](./images/screenshot.png)

-This project is about building apple's old website from the archives while making use of flex, positioning, and gradients.
+This project is about building a responsive website using the various positioning and dispaly values from mobile view up to deskop.
+The website has two breakpoints 676px and 1023px
 The features of this project are listed below:

 1. Website has a header containing: